lijobtech/rmscloud-tech-test/README.md

     npx playwright show-report
     ```

+Video recordings and trace of test runs are also uploaded and can be referred if you are unable to run the tests in your local machine.
+Desktop  - ./playwright-report/data/DesktopBrowser.webm
+Mobile - ./playwright-report/data/MobileBrowser.webm

 ## Assumptions & Limitations

 *   **Native Playwright**: The test suite is built upon the ready-to-use playwright test framework and does not manage any browser or driver functions.